Forest Folk School Friends

 I understand, as adults, it seems almost instinctive to capture the young child's attention in a big (and busy) way.
 And it also seems tempting to turn storytelling into an overly dramatic performance with big voices, big feelings, and theatrical undertones—especially if the child seems restless.
 But what if the opposite is needed?
 What if it is our stillness, our restraint, and our clarity that allows the story to touch the inner life?

-Perhaps this is why Steiner asks us to recognize that the child's soul (their true self) cannot be formed by the adult’s making (not even through convincing performances or pushy opinions) but it must be formed through the child's own life experience.
+Perhaps this is why Steiner asks us to recognize that the child's soul (their true self) cannot be formed by the adult’s making (pushing ideals) but it must be formed through the child's own life experience.
 And it's here that we must offer support to the child's unique will forces, without imposing upon them.
 For they will not remember what is said, but how it is said (touching upon the invisible within).
 In this way, storytelling becomes an art, presented in a reverent simplicity, rather than mere entertainment.
 It is an encounter with beauty, truth, and goodness.

 AND